What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • (English) .

 • .
-Collection of excerpts on manufacturing.
+Collection of excerpts on production.

-An excerpt characterizing Tracing paper (paper)
+Excerpt characterizing Tracing paper (paper)

 Sonya interrupted him.